 Remove bay leaves and use a hand mixer to blend everything until smoothPro tip - If using a stand blender, cool the soup for a few minutes and be very careful as the hot soup can splash out and cause serious burns.

 Next, add the milk or cream and combine well.
 Season with salt and pepper.
 If necessary add more water to bring the soup to a soupy consistency.
 Pro tip - If using milk do not overheat the soup as it can cause the milk to split.
-Alternatively, adding 1 teaspoon of cornstarch to the milk will prevent the milk from splitting.
+Alternatively, adding 1 tsp of cornstarch to the milk will prevent the milk from splitting.

 Remove from heat.
 Serve in soup bowls with toasted croutons or bread.
 Top with a drizzle of cream or dab of butter.
 Pro tip - The soup gets thicker as it cools, so you may need to adjust consistency again before serving by adding a little more hot water.